 Free Wooden Bangle Project for Summer

-In honor of this fun season, I’ve decided to share one of my favorite projects to make outdoors — a fun bangle project.
+It’s Summer!
+In honor of this fun season, I’ve decided to share one of my favorite projects to make outdoors — a unique bangle project using a cool technique.
 Well, to be truthful, part of the “making” needs to take place indoors, but there is one particular step that needs to take place outdoors, and more specifically, in the sun!
 Curious?
 Read on!

 It’s super-easy to customize a plain wood bangle with a pattern done in light-sensitive dye.
 First you’ll want to select a pattern you like.
 Have a look at a favorite fabric, wrapping paper, or clip art, for example.
 Or you can draw your own design freehand!

-Here’s what you’ll need to make the red version shown above:
+Here’s what you’ll need to make the red bangle shown above:

 - Swarovski Elements crystal golden shadow 4mm flat-back crystal chatons